leaysgur/webrtc-rfcs/markdown/draft-ietf-rtcweb-jsep-26.md

 *  For RtpTransceivers that are not stopped, the "a=msid" line(s) MUST stay the same if they are present in the current description, regardless of changes to the transceiver's direction or track.
 If no "a=msid" line is present in the current description, "a=msid" line(s) MUST be generated according to the same rules as for an initial offer.

-*  Each "m=" and c=" line MUST be filled in with the port, protocol, and address of the default candidate for the m= section, as described in [I-D.ietf-mmusic-ice-sip-sdp], Section 3.2.1.2.
-If ICE checking has already completed for one or more candidate pairs and a candidate pair is in active use, then that pair MUST be used, even if ICE has not yet completed.
-Note that this differs from the guidance in [I-D.ietf-mmusic-ice-sip-sdp], Section 3.3.4, which only refers to offers created when ICE has completed.
-In each case, if no RTP candidates have yet been gathered, dummy values MUST be used, as described above.
+*  Each "m=" and c=" line MUST be filled in with the port, relevant RTP profile, and address of the default candidate for the m= section, as described in [I-D.ietf-mmusic-ice-sip-sdp], Section 3.2.1.2, and clarified in Section 5.1.2.
+If no RTP candidates have yet been gathered, dummy values MUST still be used, as described above.

 *  Each "a=mid" line MUST stay the same.